 For too long, people have had little to no choice but to wait months for an appointment with a mental health care professional, only then only to be treated as just another patient.
 For us to truly improve care, we must make it personalized to the patient and ensure it addresses their individualized needs and preferences.
 The President’s plan could help make this happen, as it states it will test payment models that support the delivery of whole-person care through behavioral health integration.
 This is a great sign, as it could lead to higher-quality care, which leads to better outcomes.

 With two out of five adults reporting symptoms of anxiety or depression – and more than half of parents saying they’re concerned about their child’s mental wellbeing – it’s clear that a focus on mental health is needed now more than ever.
-It’s also why as Founder and CEO of Cerebral, where our mission is to transform access to high-quality mental health care for all, I wholeheartedly support the administration’s actions to move mental health care into the national spotlight.
+It’s also why as Founder of Cerebral, where our mission is to transform access to high-quality mental health care for all, I wholeheartedly support the administration’s actions to move mental health care into the national spotlight.

 But as someone who has personally struggled with depression, this move means something more to me.
 It’s a hope that, as we start to take this crisis more seriously, less people will have to suffer and more people will be able to live happier, more fulfilled lives.
 And that’s something we can all celebrate, regardless of gender, sexual orientation, economic status, or political affiliation.